RodrigoTHD/net8-integration-testing-training/README.md

 - Set up and write integration tests using Nunit.
 - Use WebApplicationFactory for ASP.NET Core applications.
 - Set up test services and mock dependencies.
-- Test query parameters and headers.
+- Testing Query Parameters and Request Headers and Status Codes.
 - Utilize test lifecycle features in NUnit ([SetUp], [TearDown]).
 - Write and manage async integration tests in .NET.
 - Implement async setup and teardown methods.